 - Plus, community volunteerism to staff events for charitable or non-profit organizations fell dramatically.

 As a result, the use of staffing agencies to fulfill these event staffing needs is growing considerably.
-In 2021, the market size of the U.S. temporary staffing segment is estimated at $121.9 billion, up from $107 billion the prior year.
 Local staffing agencies which include event recruiting experts are becoming increasingly vital as venues seek out qualified workers available in their communities.

 Key strategies for attracting event staff

 Being successful at recruiting workers means venues have to rethink their current strategies and find innovative ways to attract staff.
 To ensure they’re not shorthanded, venues are turning to flexible staffing models in order to supplement their workforce.
 That’s a win for workers too.
-A 2019 survey by International Workplace Group found that 83% of workers would choose a job that provided flexible hours over one that didn’t.
+Eighty-seven percent of employees wanted to be in control of their schedules, according to a 2022 Qualtrics survey.

 Event worker retention and training takes higher priority